AndyCChen/Budget-GB/README.md

 cmake  -S ./ -B out
 ```

-Build files will be outputed into out/, use your prefered build system
+Build files will be outputed into `out/`, use your prefered build system
 to build and compile such as make or msbuild.
+Remember to set the working directory
+to the project root for whatever IDE or text editor you are using so files from `resource/`
+can be loaded.
+Or just copy paste `resource/` into the same directory as the outputed executable.

-## cmake options
+## Options

 You can also provide the following cmake switches.

-Use dx11 renderer when on windows, default is OpenGl.
+Use directX11 renderer when on windows, default is opengl.
 ```bash
 cmake -DUSE_DX11_ON_WINDOWS=ON ...
 ```